 Context in D1.0:

 The header compression procedure enables S1G STAs to store addresses and/or update security parameters at the receiver.
+An S1G STA with dot11PV1MACHeaderOptionImplemented equal to true shall negotiate use of management frame protection for RSNA.

 Discussion: The current standard text does not seem to have explicit requirement for using management frame protection whenever using RSNA for S1G.
 If RSNA is used without it, header compression request/response exchange would open a replay vulnerability unless the receiver is somehow providing undefined extra protection to prevent PN reuse.
 The proposed resolution for CID 1259 addresses the replay vulnerability, but it would still leave possibility for a DoS issue where header compression request frame could be used to increment BPN to significantly larger value which would practically make the receiving STA drop all following header compressed Data frames as replays (received PN < PN generated from locally stored BPN).
 It looks like the standard should either disallow use of header compression in RSNA without management frame protection or mandate use of management frame protection when header compression is used.
 The comment proposes the latter.